cpske/ISP/vision/edutrack-vision.md

-A vision document outlines the long-term vision and goals of a software product.
+A vision document describes the purpose, goals, and intended result of a software product.

 This example Vision document is for a hypothetical project named "EduTrack".